qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 .. warning::

    Be sure to name the ``ts`` file like ``your_plugin_`` + ``language`` + ``.ts`` otherwise the language loading will fail!
-Use 2 letters shortcut for the language (**it** for Italian, **de** for German, etc...)
+Use the 2 letter shortcut for the language (**it** for Italian, **de** for German, etc...)

 .ts file
 ........

-Once you have created the ``.pro`` you are ready to generate the ``.ts`` file(s) of the language(s) of your plugin.
+Once you have created the ``.pro`` you are ready to generate the ``.ts`` file(s) for the language(s) of your plugin.

 Open a terminal, go to ``your_plugin/i18n`` directory and type::

-  pylupdate4 your_plugin.pro
+  pylupdate5 your_plugin.pro

 you should see the ``your_plugin_language.ts`` file(s).